We defend battery charges.

 Misdemeanor battery is a Class A Misdemeanor and carries with it jail time of up to 9 months or a fine of $10,000.00, or both.
 Misdemeanor battery defense, provided by a competent Milwaukee criminal defense attorney, is important when facing such serious stakes.
 Not all criminal defense lawyers are capable of defending your battery case.
 If your misdemeanor battery offense is an act of domestic violence, special additional considerations arise while defending your case.

 Our criminal defense attorneys have defended simple and complex battery cases.
-In a recent Ozaukee County case, Attorney Meyer defended a misdemeanor battery case involving transferred intent.
+We’ve defended a misdemeanor battery case involving transferred intent.
 In that case, the defendant intended to strike one individual but ended up striking a different person.
 For purposes of criminal liability, the intent transferred.
 Understanding complex legal theories is important for defending serious criminal accusations.
 As a matter of fact, we do.
 It’s how we provide you the very best criminal defense.